-The capability of wireless sensors to transmit realtime data from retrofit on equipment on their environment, location, usage, pressure etc results in operational data here forth not available for decision making, will change business models to enhance competitive advantage.
+The capability of wireless sensors to transmit realtime data from retrofit on equipment on their environment, location, usage, temperature, vibration etc results in operational data hereforth not available for decision making in the construction industry, will change business models to enhance competitive advantage.
 Printing as a service, truck tyre as a services are examples of different business models through the adoption of IOT.

 As an example, realtime SLA data and guidelines can be tightly managed in an increasing product as a service environment.
 Transport logistics and supply chain visibility in a shared economy model brings transparency and cost optimisation.

 IOT return on investment

 Now the question remains on how can one go about computing the IOT return on investment.
 We hear that large companies such as GE etc have saved millions of dollars through IOT deployment in aircraft engines to help in improving aircraft uptime.
 The landing gears give problems and aircrafts often miss their scheduled time of departure ; which has a ripple effect on connecting flights for passengers ; delayed luggage ; hotel and food expenses need to be reimbursed etc.

 IOT shaping competitive advantage